Published: April 2016

 FoR is a new organization.
 We have little to go on regarding past accomplishments, and there are no particular future activities we’re confident in.
 Given that we will be able to review FoR’s performance over the next 2 years, we feel that this risk is worth taking.

-Based on these considerations, the Open Philanthropy Project made a $300,000 grant over two years to Future of Research.
+Based on these considerations, the Open Philanthropy Project recommended a $300,000 grant over two years to Future of Research.

 We are currently still in the relatively early stages of thinking about science philanthropy, and we have not yet set focus areas within this category (see our September 2015 update for more detail about our plans going forward).
 This grant falls within the area of science policy and infrastructure reform, which we are particularly interested in.
 We think is likely enough to become a focus area that we are happy to invest time in relevant opportunities.